drogue-iot/drogue-ajour/README.md

 }
 ```

-This allows the Drogue Ajour to check if an update is necessary at all.
+This allows Drogue Ajour to check if an update is necessary at all.

 2. Drogue Ajour checks the desired firmware for that particular device and will attempt to locate it in the firmware registry.